College doesn't have to be your world to change your world.

 Registering with 3rd-Party Payment and/or Training Benefits Applications

 Students funded by a 3rd party may not self-enroll.
 Confirmation of funding is required before you can enroll in your program.
-Send an email to CPE@cptc.edu with the following information:
+Send an email to CPE@cptc.edu once the following form has been submitted:

 *Note: At the present time, non-degree, noncredit programs are NOT eligible for federal financial aid, Worker Retraining, BFET, WorkFirst, or Opportunity Grant.
 The financial aid office does not process FAFSAs or WAFSAs for students in noncredit programs.